Flash STU: Fast Spectral Transform Units: Experiments with language modeling

 \subsection{Experiment setup}

-\paragraph{Data.} We pretrain on roughly 10B high-quality tokens from FineWeb-Edu~\cite{penedo2024finewebdatasetsdecantingweb}, a large-scale, open source dataset for language modeling.
+\textbf{Data.} We pretrain on roughly 10B high-quality tokens from FineWeb-Edu~\cite{penedo2024finewebdatasetsdecantingweb}, a large-scale, open source dataset for language modeling.
 We tokenized the dataset into 95 training shards and 1 validation shard, each containing about 100M tokens, using the \texttt{o200k\_base} tokenizer from the OpenAI ~\texttt{tiktoken}\footnote{\url{https://github.com/openai/tiktoken/}}~ library.

-\paragraph{General design choices.} For each model, we used RMSNorm~\cite{zhang2019rootmeansquarelayer} to pre-normalize the inputs before each attention layer, Flash STU layer, and MLP layer.
+\textbf{General design choices.} For each model, we used RMSNorm~\cite{zhang2019rootmeansquarelayer} to pre-normalize the inputs before each attention layer, Flash STU layer, and MLP layer.
 We followed the standard pre-norm residual connection pattern around each of the sublayers, i.e. the output of each sublayer is \texttt{x + Sublayer(RMSNorm(x))}.
-To further stabilize training, we capped logits~\cite{bello2017neuralcombinatorialoptimizationreinforcement, grok1, gemmateam2024gemma2improvingopen} in each attention layer at $50.0$.
+To further stabilize training, we capped logits~\cite{bello2017neuralcombinatorialoptimizationreinforcement, grok1, team2024gemma} in each attention layer at $50.0$.
 Following NanoGPT, we rounded up the vocabulary size of each model to the nearest multiple of 64 in order to use more efficient CUDA kernel pathways.
 We tied embeddings, and we did not use dropout.
-See Table~\ref{table:model-configs} for the full architectural configurations.
+See Table~\ref{table:model-configs-2B} for the full architectural configurations.

-\paragraph{Transformer architecture.} We followed the GPT-2-styled Transformer from NanoGPT~\cite{karpathy2024nanogpt}.
-We added small optimizations such as FlashAttention-2~\cite{dao2022flashattentionfastmemoryefficientexact} and the ALiBi~\cite{press2022trainshorttestlong} modification to the attention scores.
-We used position interpolation~\cite{chen2023extendingcontextwindowlarge} to help the model "length generalize" beyond its context window size from training.
+\textbf{Transformer architecture.} We followed the GPT-2-styled Transformer from NanoGPT~\cite{karpathy2024nanogpt}.
+We added small optimizations such as FlashAttention-2~\cite{dao2022flashattentionfastmemoryefficientexact}.
+For the 2B training run, we used the ALiBi~\cite{press2022trainshorttestlong} modification to the attention scores.
+We used position interpolation~\cite{chen2023extendingcontextwindowlarge} to help the model ``length generalize" beyond its context window size from training.
 It has been shown that position interpolation works even with ALiBi~\cite{alkhateeb2023positioninterpolationimprovesalibi}, so we used an interpolation factor of $0.25$, extending the model's effective context window size at inference time by a factor of $4$.
+For the 500M runs, we used RoPE~\cite{su2024roformer}.
+In terms of performance, we find that there is no significant performance difference between the two positional embedding schemes.
 We used highly optimized Triton~\footnote{\url{https://openai.com/index/triton/}} kernels~\cite{hsu2024ligerkernel} for the implementation of our MLP (SwiGLU), RMSNorm, and loss function.